Dyshidrotic Dermatitis on Hands

 • Topical Calcineurin Inhibitors:

-• For sensitive areas or long-term use, topical calcineurin inhibitors (e.g., tacrolimus, pimecrolimus) may be considered as an alternative to corticosteroids.
+• For sensitive areas or long-term use, topical calcineurin inhibitors (e.g., tacrolimus, pimecrolimus) may be considered as an alternative to corticosteroids (often initiated by a dermatologist).

 • Aluminium Chloride Solution: